 Students in any of our teaching credential programs (ESC, MST, SST) may also pursue a Masters of Education in Teaching (M.Ed.) degree.
-There are a few things to know about “the M.Ed.” before applying.

-1. Candidates may only pursue the Masters of Education in Teaching degree if also pursuing a California teaching credential in the TEP.
-“The M.Ed.” is only and always an addition to the teaching credential.
+You may only pursue the Masters of Education in Teaching degree if also pursuing a California teaching credential in the TEP.
+The M.Ed. is only and always an addition to the teaching credential.
 Furthermore, successful completion of all state and institutional requirements for a credential is a prerequisite for granting the M.Ed. in Teaching degree.
+You can earn a teaching credential and develop into a great teacher, without earning the M.Ed. in Teaching degree.

-4. Work on “the M.Ed.” continues for at least one full year.
-The work will extend past graduation and the end of credential work.
-With revisions, the work can last through the summer following graduation.
-In some circumstances, a candidate may choose to stop work on “the M.Ed,” to focus on their credential work.
+Work on the M.Ed. continues for one academic year.
+In some circumstances, a candidate may choose to stop work on the M.Ed, to focus on their credential work.
 Candidates may resume work on the M.Ed. later, as long as all degree requirements are completed within four years of admission to the TEP.
-(See current “M.Ed.
-Handbook” or contact the TEP office for more details about postponing the M.Ed. or joining the “Returning Cohort.”)